Smith helps UCLA hold off Oregon State 62-58 - WHIZ News

 Jalen Hill then made two free throws for UCLA, his first points of the game.

-Tyger Campbell fouled Oregon State’s Ethan Thompson with 6.6 seconds left, preventing him from getting off a 3-pointer.
+Tyger Campbell fouled Oregon State’s Ethan Thompson with 6.6 seconds left, preventing him from getting off a 3-pointer that could have tied the game.

 Thompson made both free throws cutting the lead to one.